 EDNA sees this area as an increasing priority, however policy development is challenging for a number of reasons.
 The topic is very new and no jurisdictions have yet enacted regulations, hence there is no template that can be followed.
 There are challenges associated with ‘interoperability’ – ensuring that all kinds of devices are ready to be controlled externally is complex.
 EDNA aims to guide its members through this challenging policy landscape.

 To reflect the shift in focus, EDNA has changed its name to Efficient, Demand-Flexible Networks and Appliances and our scope will become:

-Provide technical analysis and policy guidance to members and other governments aimed at improving the energy efficiency of connected devices and the systems in which they operate.
+EDNA provides analysis and policy guidance to members and other governments aimed at improving the energy efficiency and demand flexibility of connected devices and networks.